 Talented and Gifted (TAG) Assessments Information and Student Survey

-Reynolds School District ensures that all students from all populations in the District have access to the TAG assessment process and, if identified, receive TAG services.
-This fall, all third-grade students will have an opportunity to take an assessment for potential TAG eligibility and in the spring, all second-grade students will be assessed.
+Reynolds School District ensures that all students from all populations in the District have access to the TAG eligibility process and, if identified, receive TAG services.
+This winter, all second-grade students have an opportunity to take an assessment for potential TAG eligibility.
+Students who are not in second grade may be referred for TAG eligibility.

 Please select your student's grade level below for more information.